zhongwencool/get-emqx-guard-pro/docs/EMQX-Guard-Pro/00-introduction.md

 EMQX Guard Pro is your intelligent monitoring companion that transforms complex MQTT infrastructure management into a seamless experience.
 It's like having a 24/7 expert team watching over your EMQX deployment, but without the overhead.

+EMQX Guard Pro is designed for seamless integration.
+You can configure and integrate it within just 1 minute, without writing any code.
+This user-friendly approach ensures that you can quickly set up and benefit from its powerful monitoring and security features.

 ### What Problems Does It Solve?

 #### 1. Proactive Issue Detection